AeroLeads people directory · profile

 As a research assistant for a biophysics lab in the UW Physics Department, I was primarily responsible for the construction of a benchtop optical tweezer to study the physical properties of extracellular biological structures of E. coli.
 I would later transition into general lab management towards the end of my time as a research assistant, creating cell lines, disposing of waste, and general computer and system maintenance, activities I would continue later as a laboratory technician. -Created an autofocus system through LabVIEW for a super resolution microscope in order to maintain sample focus for the long capture times necessary for the lab data sets-Developed and constructed an optical tweezers apparatus and associated circuitry for use in characterizing the Type IV secretion system of E. coli -Defined a research plan and associated protocols for studying the Type IV secretion system of E. coli and characterizing its behavior for potential medical and research applications-Drafted and machined custom Teflon racks for the purpose of coverslip cleaning and coating with potassium hydroxide and poly-l-lysine respectively while maximizing safety-Collected and analyzed images of fluorescent proteins in E. coli through the use of the open source software Micro Manager and custom written MATLAB programs to elucidate intracellular interaction mechanisms and baseline fluorescent protein expression

-Scot M. Skills
+Scot M. education

-Frequently Asked Questions about Scot M.
+Frequently asked questions about Scot M.

-Scot M.'s current role is Test System Engineer | Semiconductor Process Developer | Electron Microscopist | Photolithography and Wet and Dry Etch Specialist | Data Analyst | Software Programmer.
+Scot M. is listed as Test System Engineer | Semiconductor Process Developer | Electron Microscopist | Photolithography and Wet and Dry Etch Specialist | Data Analyst | Software Programmer.

 What schools did Scot M. attend?